 This course introduces the students to the biomedical sciences and its various disciplines.
 It outlines the career opportunities that are available for biomedical scientists.
 This course uses laboratory sessions in conjunction with lectures and tutorials to start developing the student's skills in research design and practical measurement of human function.

-5. Introduction to research and laboratory skills including:
+3. Introduction to the process of conducting biomedical research and laboratory skills required including:

 - Recognition of laboratory hazards and safe laboratory practice